DataManagementLab/ppsv/checklist.md

 Structure
 - [ ] Is the code well-structured, consistent in style, and consistently formatted (Pycharm conventions)?
-- [ ] Are there any uncalled or unneeded procedures or any unreachable code?
+- [ ] Are there any uncalled or unneeded procedures or any unreachable code otherwise unused items (e.g. variables)?
 - [ ] Are there any complex modules that can be broken down into smaller chunks?
 - [ ] Can a code be replaced by standard library calls?
 - [ ] Are there any leftover stubs or test routines in the code?
-- [ ] Are there any uncalled or unneeded procedures or any unreachable code or otherwise unsued items (e.g. variables)?
 - [ ] Are there any blocks of repeated code that could be condensed into a single procedure?
 - [ ] Are symbolics used rather than “magic number” constants or string constants?
 - [ ] Are all variables properly defined with meaningful, consistent, and clear names?